The changes in legislation can be broadly classified into three groups:

 - A bond of Ni- Vanuatu Vatu (VUV) 5 million (approx USD 50,000) to be deposited with the Vanuatu Financial Services Commission (VFSC)

-- Statement which shows in detail the exact activity which will be carried out under the license and information on the products which will be provided by the applicant
+- The statement which shows in detail the exact activity which will be carried out under the license and information on the products which will be provided by the applicant

 - The latest profit and loss report audited by an independent auditor and certified by a Public Notary if the applicant has been operating for more than 12 months from the date of application